A Compositional Framework for Passive Linear Networks: Categories of Circuits

 \part{Categories of Circuits}

 In this part we move our focus from the semantics of circuit diagrams to the syntax, addressing the question ``How do we interact with circuit diagrams?''.
 Informally, the answer to this is that we interact with them by connecting them to each other, perhaps after moving them into the right form by rotating or reflecting them, or by crossing or bending some of the wires.
-To formalize this, we adopt a category theoretic viewpoint, defining various dagger compact categories with circuits and their behaviors as morphisms.
-We claim a formal analysis of this structure, especially of the composition or connection of circuits, has been overlooked in analysis of circuits thus far.
-This part culminates in the definition of two important categories, the category $\Circ$ of circuit diagrams, and the category $\LagrRel$ containing all behaviors of circuits.
+To formalize this, we adopt a category theoretic viewpoint, defining various categories with circuits and their behaviors as morphisms.
+As we wish to capture the above operations, these categories will be endowed with additional structure, in particular the structure of a hypergraph category.
+We claim a formal analysis of this structure, especially of the composition or interconnection of circuits, has been overlooked in analysis of circuits thus far.

+This part culminates in the definition of two important categories, the category $\Circ$ of circuit diagrams, and the category $\Lag\Rel$ containing all behaviors of circuits.
 We also develop the technical material required to appreciate the structure of these categories, and that aids understanding of the relationship between the two, to be addressed in Part \ref{part:blackbox}.